oicr-gsi/shesmu/plugin-sftp/README.md

 This will create `example` as a refiller available to olives.
-It will take parameters as defined in the `"parameters"` block; the value of each parameter is a Shesmu type descriptor.
+It will take parameters as defined in the `"parameters"` block; the value of each parameter is a JSON-enhanced Shesmu type descriptors (see [types in the language description](../language.md#types) for details).
 When the olive is ready, Shesmu will compute an order-independent hash from the data.
 Then, over SSH, `"command"` will be run with the hash (as a hexadecimal string) after it.

 This program can then decide if the hash matches the last version it has consumed.
 If so, it should print: `OK` and exit 0.
 If it has stale data, it